andyatkinson/andyatkinson.github.io/_posts/2025-08-18-postgresql-slru-multixact-what-can-go-wrong.md

  Other
 ```

-To determine if our system is creating Multixact SLRUs, we can query the pg_stat_slru view.
+To determine if our system is creating MultiXact SLRUs, we can query the pg_stat_slru view.
 We'd see non-zero numbers in rows below when the system is creating SLRU data.

 ```sql
 select name from pg_stat_slru;